Skip to content

 Small50 – 5 m10 – 60 MB

-CPU is bursty — it spikes during reconciliation and drops to near-zero between cycles.
-Memory grows with the number of managed objects and stays roughly flat within a stable cluster.
+CPU is bursty — it spikes briefly during periodic force-reapply cycles (every ForceReapplyInterval, default 10 min) and template-change events, then drops to near-idle.
+Memory grows with the number of managed objects (controller-runtime informer cache) and stays roughly flat within a stable cluster.
+Steady-state CPU is dominated by watch event processing, not reconciliation.
+See Architecture › Drift Correction.

 Why Lynq Uses Resources This Way